socrob/autonomous_systems/lab2/README.md

 tf simple example
 ===

-You will need 5 terminals for the next exercise, we advise you to use terminator
+You will need 5 terminals for the next exercise, we advise you to use terminator.
+If you didn't install it yet, please run:

         sudo apt-get install terminator